 - For startups, because of the flexibility to adapt to rapid growth and changing headcounts

 - For freelancers, to provide a space to concentrate and meet like-minded individuals and possibly clients

 - For corporates, for offsite spaces to disrupt traditional system or for innovation labs

 Here, we’ll discuss the overall state of the flexible office market in London.

 The Flexible Office Market in London

 The property market in London is rapidly changing.
-While there are still many businesses operating in a more traditional models such as with 5 or 10-year leases in desirable post codes to attract their target clients, more and more businesses are becoming receptive to working in areas not typically considered prestigious, so long as the area is well-connected to the rest of the city.
+While there are still many businesses operating in more traditional models such as with 5 or 10-year leases in desirable postcodes to attract their target clients, more and more businesses are becoming receptive to working in areas not typically considered prestigious, so long as the area is well-connected to the rest of the city.
 This has caused a revitalisation in previously overlooked areas such as Clerkenwell and Farringdon.

-Concurrently, the whole of London has been moving towards a flexible office market, as there has been a 41% increase of SMEs in London since 2010, a large portion of which is in the tech sector, which often operates on a culture geared towards flexibility.
+In recent years, the whole of London has been moving towards a flexible office market, as there has been a 41% increase of SMEs in London since 2010, a large portion of which is in the tech sector, which often operates on a culture geared towards flexibility.

 Why the flexible office market benefits startups

 As of 2018, the tech sector in London has reached a level of maturity when companies that were previously startups have grown into stable, well-funded businesses.
-However, because such companies often rely on external funding to continue operations, they have trouble taking on extra capital expenditures such as a lease, as capital expenditures does not look good in the books.
+However, because such companies often rely on external funding to continue operations, they have trouble taking on extra capital expenditures such as a lease, as capital expenditures do not look good in the books.